MikeWoodward/English-Football-Forecasting/Code/recommendations.md

 * Code completion.
 Given a comment or a specifc prompts, Cursor can generate code blocks, including using the correct API settings.
 This means less time looking up how to use APIs.
 * Code generation.
 Cursor can generate the outline of functions and much of the functionality, but this has to be well-managed.

-Overall, if used corectly, Cursor can give a significant productivity boost for data science.
+Overall, if used corectly, Cursor can give a significant productivity boost for data science teams.

 ## Problems